Bale, Bale, Oromia, Ethiopia

 Key figures: Sheikh Hussein

-Significance: A major site of visitation for Muslims in the Horn of Africa.
+Significance: A major heritage site for Muslims in the Horn of Africa.

 - 13th Century: Founded by Sheikh Hussein